toridaughton/python_capstone/symptoms_tracker/mvp.md

 - Users can create an account/login

-- Users can select symptom from dropdown or add their own
+- Users can select symptom from dropdown

 - Users can create an entry related to symptom including time of day and additional details that occurred during episode.